CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-SDKContext-Class" />Class Carbon.SDKContext.Class

-> Base class for every Context in the SDK.
+> Base class of every Context in the SDK.

 #### <a name="Carbon-SDKContext-Class-Constructor" />Constructor